linode/docs/docs/guides/development/javascript/typescript-decorators-introduction/index.md

 }
 {{</ file >}}

-## How Do I Enable Decorators in TypeScript
+## How Do I Enable Decorators in TypeScript?

-Decorators are still an experimental feature in TypeScript.
-So, to enable this feature, you need to set the `experimentalDecorators` compiler flag either on the command line or in your `tsconfig.json` file.
+As of writing this guide, Decorators are still an experimental feature in TypeScript.
+To enable this feature, set the `experimentalDecorators` compiler flag either on the command line or in your `tsconfig.json` file.

-To enable the decorators feature from the command line, use the following syntax:
+To enable the decorators feature from the command line, use the following command:

     tsc --target ES5 --experimentalDecorators